mossbanay/Psychology-3-4/Glossary.md

 ### Semantic network theory

-First proposed by Allan Collins in 1969, the semantic network theory is based on the idea of concepts called nodes being linked together through meaningful connections to create a hiearchical structure called a network.
+First proposed by Allan Collins in 1969, the semantic network theory is based on the idea of concepts called nodes being linked together through meaningful connections to create a hierarchical structure called a network.

 ### Sensation